ART TECHNIQUES FOR BEGINNERS

 Summary:

-The first step to creating a neutral abstract landscape painting is to prep the canvas, aka the background.
 We want the background to be a combination of titanium white and light gray, which adds definition and is pretty standard practice for painting with acrylic glaze mediums.
 To do that we use glaze and shade pigments.
 We’ll need a transparent oxide and shade grey color.

 The background color is prepped by mixing some transparent brown oxide with the glaze paint.
 The combo color can then be applied to the wet canvas.
 Some of the color will flow, which is fine because we want it to blend.
 We’ll also want to avoid seeing any brushstrokes and a tonne of color.
 A mop brush can be used to spread the color across the canvas and to prevent brush strokes.
 Then allow it to dry.